ypereirareis/docker-permissions/README.md

 ## The problem

-We have a problem if we use a volumes to share our code from host into container.
+We have a problem if we use a volume to share our code from host to container.

 * The user running `php-fpm` in the container is `wwww-data` with `uid=100` and `gid=101`.
 * Our host user often has `uid=1000` and `gid=1000` but not always.